A Note on the Second Spectral Gap Incompleteness Theorem: Second proof attempt

-In principle, if you pick your favourite formal system $\mathcal{F}$ sufficiently powerful to reason about elementary arithmetic -- say ZFC -- the above argument will give you back a concrete description of an $H$ whose spectral gap is independent of that formal system.
+In principle, if you pick your favourite formal system $\mathcal{F}$ sufficiently powerful to reason about elementary arithmetic -- say ZFC -- the above argument will give you back a concrete description of a spin lattice Hamiltonian $H$ whose spectral gap status is independent of that formal system.
 The procedure for explicitly constructing $H$ from $M$ is essentially the content of \cite{spectral-gap} (plus \cite{spectral-gap_1d} for the 1D case).
 But one still needs to construct $M$ from $\mathcal{F}$.
 It's clear enough that one \emph{could} in principle construct $M$ from any given $\mathcal{F}$.
 But we haven't done so.
 You might quibble that this falls somewhat short of our goals.
 Strictly speaking, it doesn't completely specify a concrete procedure for constructing $H$; it shows how one \emph{could} fill in the gaps and come up with a complete procedure, were one so inclined.

 Luckily, other people were so inclined.
-E.g.\ \cite{Yedidia-Aaronson} recently gave an explicit construction of a concrete, 7910-state Turing Machine that implements $M$ for ZFC.
-Plugging their Turing Machine into \cite{spectral-gap,spectral-gap_1d} then gives a complete procedure for constructing a specific $H$ whose spectral gap is independent of ZFC.
+E.g.\ \cite{Yedidia-Aaronson} gave an explicit construction of a concrete, 7910-state Turing Machine that implements $M$ for ZFC.
+Plugging their Turing Machine into \cite{spectral-gap,spectral-gap_1d} then gives a complete procedure for constructing a specific gapped Hamiltonian $H$ which cannot be proven to be gapped in ZFC.

+In the fine tradition of mathematics papers since time immemorial, I leave the now trivial task of writing out the matrix entries of the local interactions of $H$ as an exercise for the reader.